esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 :class:`~ESMF.api.mesh.Mesh` or :class:`~ESMF.api.locstream.LocStream` created
 from file will have 0 for the masked values and 1 for the unmasked values.

+..
+Note:: The :class:`Region.SELECT <ESMF.api.constants.Region.SELECT>` flag to the
+``zero_region`` parameter of :class:`~ESMF.api.regrid.Regrid` can be used to maintain :class:`Fields <ESMF.api.field.Field>` values on locations that do not participate in the regridding operation.
+This is useful when setting an uninitialized value to help identify masked locations within the :class:`Fields <ESMF.api.field.Field>` data.

 --------------------------
 Numpy Slicing and Indexing
 --------------------------